You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [14:18]

 The person, in other words, doesn't need to have a self.
 Pardon?
 No, not necessarily.
-I can see all these people lined up in the back of the room there, you know, out of the room.
+I can see all these people, all these people lined up in the back of the room there, you know, all over the room.
 I see all these faces.
 All right?
 To me, people aren't separate.
-I don't see you as separate, but I see you in different masks, with different faces, and different persons.
-But I can see you as interconnected, and not see you as individually existing subs.
-Mm-hmm?
+I don't see you as separate, but I see you as different masks, you have different faces, and different persons.
+But I can see you as interconnected and not see you as individually existing subs.
+Mm-hmm.
 I see a relationship between you.
 I see you as one big happy family.
 I feel it and I see it.

 [15:27]

 And I can also infer it and deduce it and all kinds of other things.
 Yeah.
 But I can also...
-The other thing, if I want to be miserable, I can focus on you being separate from me and me being independent of you, and then I see it differently.
-And then I see it differently, and then I suffer.
-I can suffer.
-I can be deluded.
-I know how.
+The other thing, if I want to be miserable, I can focus on you being separate from me and me being independent of you and then I see it differently.
+And then I see it differently and then I suffer.
+I can separate.
+I can be deluded, I know how.
 Okay?
 In other words, you don't have to eliminate persons from the world in order to have freedom.
 You also don't have to eliminate selves from the world in order to have freedom.
-But what you need to do is understand that persons don't have self.
+But what you need to do is understand that selves, that persons don't have self.
 That persons don't actually have, like, something that holds them together.
 There's just, you know, a tentative, what do you call it, designation that has some use in this world.

 [16:30]

-But you don't have to, like, personify and unify and selfize your experience.
+But you don't have to, like, personify and unify and self-ize. your experience.
 You don't have to do that.
 However, I say you don't have to, but of course we have a strong habit to do so and we suffer inexorably and non-stoppably because of that.
-Because that's our deep habit is to make a self-automatic experience moment by moment.
+Because that's our deep habit, is to make a self out of our experience moment by moment.
 But that's not necessary.
 Therefore, we can become free of it once we understand the conditions for it.
-Understanding the conditions for this arising of the self, and understanding the conditions for the arising of suffering, one can become liberated from the suffering, liberated from the belief in the self, and still see the self, but see it as a form of feeling or something like that.
-And when you see the self as just some kind of experience, just like angels are some composition of these five skandhas, surface of the composition of the five skandhas, and yet angels aren't one of those five skandhas, and self isn't one of those five skandhas either.
+Understanding the conditions for this arising of the self and understanding the conditions or the arising of suffering, one can become liberated from the suffering, liberated from the belief in the self, and still see the self, but see it as a form, a feeling, or something like that.
+And when you see the self, it's just some kind of experience, just like angels are some composition of these five skandas, sarf is some composition of the five skandas, and yet angels aren't one of those five skandas, and self isn't one of those five skandas either.

 [17:33]

 When you see that, that helps you not map and project the self onto your experience, and then you stop suffering from that cause.
 And then there's a next layer, which I'll get into later, but that takes care of the selflessness of the person.
 Is that a little clearer?
 This takes a little bit of work, you know.
 This takes...
 I've been studying Abhidharma for 28 years, and I'm getting a little bit into it now.
 Yes, Jackie?
 How do you practice it in real life?
-How do you practice it in real life?
 When does real life start?
-Tell me when real life starts.
+Tell me when you guys start.
 I talked about selflessness.
 So what did I say selflessness was?
 I've been talking about it.
 What did I say it was?

 [18:36]

-Now she's been hearing me talk about it.
+Perhaps you've been hearing me talk about it.
 What is it?
-You said that it's an interdependence.
-It's a feeling of interdependence.
 No, it's not a feeling of interdependence.
 It is interdependence.
 So in the real world, to the extent that we're interdependent, that's the selflessness in the real world.
 When it doesn't operate that way, that's called the lack of selflessness in the real world.
 That's called misery and war.
-Okay?
 When you say it doesn't operate that way, that's what we call war.
-Okay?
-Well, like, when the people in this class, okay, are acting selflessly, when we have a selfless thing going on here, we have a happy group of people.
-That selflessness is realized.
+When the people in this class are acting selflessly, when we have a selfless thing going on here, we have a happy group of people that selflessness is realized.
 Pardon?

 [25:01]